More

 ‘Twas around the middle of the last month of the first quarter with unfulfilled quotas hanging over the heads of our Inbound SDR team.

 The inbound SDR team decided it was time to re-strategize.
-Gathering their strengths for one last time before the quarter ends, the team met up to discuss how we can leverage our product and their skills.
+Gathering their strengths for one last time before the quarter ends, the team met up to discuss how they could leverage our product and their skills.
+We sat down with Rishav Ram and Avirup Banerjee from our SDR team for the details.

 After an intense meeting, a multi-channel approach to hit the quarterly targets was established.
 They tweaked their existing cadences to incorporate other touchpoints (social proof) to begin with.

 The team went back and looked at the MQLs they encountered during the quarter.
-They focused their efforts on MQLs that showed interest but did not book a meeting, they realized that MQLs that never responded to our outreach efforts were the start.
+They focused their efforts on MQLs that showed interest but did not book a meeting.
+MQLs that never responded to our outreach efforts were the place to start.

-After shortlisting the MQLs that they wanted to chase after, the team then launched a coordinated effort to ensure that they g0t these MQLs to book meetings with us.
+After shortlisting the MQLs that they wanted to chase after, the team then launched a coordinated effort to ensure that they got these MQLs to book meetings with us.

-To ensure they had a better edge, they chose to leverage our Chrome Extension to the maximum—and bippity-boppity-boo—we booked 42 meetings that day!
+To ensure they had a better edge, they chose to leverage our Chrome Extension to the maximum—and bibbidy-bobbidy-boo—we booked 42 meetings that day!

 Well, if only life was so simple every single day!
 For those of you who didn’t get the memo—it’s not.